logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 will not work for [app.hopsworks.ai](https://app.hopsworks.ai) account as submitting custom jobs to [app.hopsworks.ai](https://app.hopsworks.ai) are not supported.

-You can find documentation how to get started on [GCP](https://docs.hopsworks.ai/3.1/setup_installation/gcp/getting_started/), [AWS](https://docs.hopsworks.ai/3.1/setup_installation/aws/getting_started/) or on [Azure](https://docs.hopsworks.ai/3.1/setup_installation/azure/getting_started/).
+You can find documentation on how to get started on [GCP](https://docs.hopsworks.ai/3.1/setup_installation/gcp/getting_started/), [AWS](https://docs.hopsworks.ai/3.1/setup_installation/aws/getting_started/) or on [Azure](https://docs.hopsworks.ai/3.1/setup_installation/azure/getting_started/).

 Install required python libraries